rackerlabs/docs-offerings/docs/api-reference/methods/get-volume-grids.rst

        - ``EUR``: Euro
    * - volumeGrids.\ volumeGrid.\ *gridType*
      - String
-     - The type of grid.
+     -
+     - ``STANDARD``: Offers pre-defined discounts based on the length of the commitment.
 By default, only ``STANDARD`` grids are returned.
+     - ``CUSTOM``: Offers a customized discount based on a customer's request.
    * - volumeGrids.\ volumeGrid.\ *gridVersion*
      - String
      - The version of the volume grid.